getify/Functional-Light-JS/manuscript/ch9.md

 ## Filter

 Imagine I bring an empty basket with me to the grocery store to visit the fruit section; there's a big display of fruit (apples, oranges, and bananas).
 I'm really hungry so I want to get as much fruit as they have available, but I really only prefer the round fruits (apples and oranges).
-So I sift through each fruit one-by-one, and I walk away with a basket full of just the apples and oranges.
+So I sift through each fruit one by one, and I walk away with a basket full of just the apples and oranges.

 Let's say we call this process *filtering*.
 Would you more naturally describe my shopping as starting with an empty basket and **filtering in** (selecting, including) only the apples and oranges, or starting with the full display of fruits and **filtering out** (skipping, excluding) the bananas as my basket is filled with fruit?